 In order to ascertain which individuals are at greatest risk, an organisation needs to consider both existing and potential future risk factors.
-This includes:
+There are a number of elements that need to be considered as part of the risk assessment:

-- Age and medical history - Behavioural factors, including attitudes to driving - Role, mileage (high, medium or low), and hours of work

-If a driver's role or personal circumstances change significantly, then a review of the existing risk assessment should be undertaken.
+- Driving experience, history, capabilities and licence endorsements - Licence entitlements - Age and medical history - Behavioural factors, including attitudes to driving - Role, mileage (high, medium or low), and hours of work - If a driver's role or personal circumstances change significantly, then a review of the existing risk assessment should be undertaken.